sumitt1080/Climus-WeatherApp/README.md

 # Climus

 A Beautiful basic weather app developed in Flutter.

-Right now it show only basic weather info.
-Will add more functionality very soon.
+Api changed to metaweather.com .

-To get it working please add your openweathermap.org api in "lib/services/weather.dart" file at "Put your api key at here" at 3rd Line.
+Added 7 day weather forecast with highs and low.

 Drop a 👍 if you like it:-